Senneschal/DataStory/index.md

 background-color: #333333
 ---

-__This project describes the analysis to medical data in combination with data of a variety of possible influencing factors.
-Our goal is to extract usefull information from this data that could help improve societies quality of life.
-In order to maximize the potential positive influences of the performed research, it follows naturally that it may be most interesting to look at the medical data from a globalized point of view.__
+__All over the world, lots of data is gathered concerning people's health.
+Can we extract useful information from this data to improve the quality of life of societies?
+In this project, we specifically want to get to know which diseases have the biggest negative impact on societies' quality of life, and what factors influence this.__

+For this analysis, data from the Global Burden of Diseases dataset was used: http://ghdx.healthdata.org/gbd-results-tool.

 ##### Measures

-Which diseases have the most significant negative impact on society's quality of life? <br> How does differ between countries and how does it change over time? <br>
+Which diseases have the most significant negative impact on society's quality of life?
+How does this differ between countries and how does it change over time? <br>

-The most severe effect of a disease is when it causes death, after all, you can't have any "quality of life" anymore if your life has come to an end. <br>
+To answer this question, we first need to decide how we quantify the impact a disease has on quality of life of a society.
+The easiest way to look at this, is to look at the number of deaths a disease causes: after all, you can't have any "quality of life" anymore if your life has come to an end. <br>

+So, let's start off by looking at which diseases caused the most deaths worldwide, in every year since 1990.

 {% include Amount_of_recorded_deaths.html %}

-We find that cardiovascular disease and cancer are globaly by far the most common causes of death, however, the causes of death strongly vary between different countries. <br>
+We find that cardiovascular disease and cancer are globally by far the most common causes of death, followed at a distance by cancers, with all other causes following at more of a distance behind cancer. <br>

+However, the causes of death strongly vary between different countries. <br>
 The following map visualizes the mortality of different diseases for each country.
 The disease can conviently be chosen by using the drop down menu.

 {% include 1.1.2.html %}